Rebuilding Datasets

 ../_images/flow-rebuild.png

-If B is set as Explicit rebuild, building Output recursively, even with Forced-recursive, will only rebuild C (and Output).
+• Build upstream (from output): Will only rebuild C (and output).
 B will not be rebuilt, nor will its upstream datasets.

 Propagate schema across Flow from here